 There are two primary aspects to walking this middle road:

 - Quality to match fidelity: We can move faster if we test at low fidelities to start.
 But low fidelity does not equate to low quality of execution.
 We should aim to excel at each level of fidelity.
-Picasso could achieve heck of a lot with just a single squiggly line - and we too can achieve a lot with just a customer conversation, a paper model, or a landing page.
+Picasso could achieve a heck of a lot with just a single squiggly line - and we too can achieve a lot with just a customer conversation, a paper model or a landing page.

 - Be judicious about what we test at higher fidelities: as we climb up the levels of fidelity, the time investment for each level becomes greater and greater.
-This scale is not linear either, it jumps in orders of magnitude.
+This scale is not linear either - it jumps in orders of magnitude.
 Going from paper models to a basic coded prototype might be ten times the investment.
 And from basic mockups to beta features, another multiple of ten.
-Supporting marketing efforts and production readiness another multiple after that.
-And the burden of customer success and support of a feature’s lifetime perhaps another multiple of ten thereafter.
+Supporting marketing efforts and production readiness, another multiple after that.
+And the burden of customer success and support of a feature’s lifetime, perhaps another multiple of ten thereafter.
 So, as the level of test fidelity increases, we need to be increasingly judicious as to whether we should actually do this test.
 If we take everything in “test everything” too literally, we will produce so many things of such a low quality, that we will end up testing nothing at all.

 Clarity Through Collaboration.